Signs Your Older Home Wiring Needs an Upgrade

 Getting ahead of wiring problems while they are still in the signal stage is both safer and less expensive than responding after the warning signs have given way to actual failure.

 The kitchen light flickers whenever the refrigerator kicks on.
 You have been calling it a house quirk for two years.
 Or it is the breaker in the hallway that trips whenever you run the space heater and the hair dryer at the same time, and you have just learned to unplug one before turning on the other.
 These are not random annoyances.
 They are signals from an electrical system that has been operating beyond its designed capacity or showing the effects of age that are becoming visible.
-In older homes across Deep Creek and Hickory in Chesapeake, VA, these patterns are common enough that many homeowners have normalized them, which is exactly the problem.
+In older homes across Chesapeake, VA, these patterns are common enough that many homeowners have normalized them, which is exactly the problem.

 Aging wiring does not fail all at once in most cases.
 It degrades gradually, and the symptoms that emerge along the way are easy to rationalize as the house being old or the wiring being finicky.
 By the time something actually fails, whether that is a breaker that will not stay set, an outlet that stops working, or a more serious event, the degradation has usually been underway for years.
-Castles Electric works in older homes across Chesapeake, VA, frequently, and the pattern is consistent: the homeowners who call after something fails almost always mention a list of smaller symptoms that they noticed and accommodated rather than investigated.
+Castles Electrical works in older homes across Chesapeake, VA, frequently, and the pattern is consistent: the homeowners who call after something fails almost always mention a list of smaller symptoms that they noticed and accommodated rather than investigated.
 Getting ahead of wiring problems while they are still in the signal stage is both safer and less expensive than responding after the warning signs have given way to actual failure.

 How Old Is Too Old?
 Understanding Wiring Lifespan in Chesapeake Homes

 The honest answer to how old is too old is that it depends on what the wiring has been through and what it has been asked to do.
 An original wiring system in a home with modest, consistent loads and dry, stable conditions may be in better shape than newer wiring in a home that has been heavily modified by successive owners, exposed to moisture, or repeatedly stressed by overload conditions.
 What matters more than the calendar age of the wiring is the condition of the insulation, the integrity of connections throughout the system, and whether the system, as it exists today, is adequately sized for the home's current electrical load.
-A licensed electrician evaluating an older Deep Creek or Hickory home is assessing all of those factors, not just noting the year the home was built.
+A licensed electrician evaluating an older home is assessing all of those factors, not just noting the year the home was built.

 What Aluminum Wiring in 1960s and 1970s Homes Means for You